jorisvandenbossche/course-python-data/notebooks/pandas_07_reshaping_data.md

 ## Exercise with energy consumption data

-For an exercise on the "melt" operation, we are going to use a dataset from Fluvius (who operates and manages the gas and elektricity networks in Flanders) about the monthly consumption of elektricity and gas for the last year (https://www.fluvius.be/sites/fluvius/files/2021-10/verbruiksgegevens-per-maand.xlsx).
+To practice the "melt" operation, we are going to use a dataset from Fluvius (who operates and manages the gas and elektricity networks in Flanders) about the monthly consumption of elektricity and gas in 2021 (https://www.fluvius.be/sites/fluvius/files/2021-10/verbruiksgegevens-per-maand.xlsx).

 This data is available as an Excel file.